Loading…

 Learning Objectives

-Understand the key benefits and challenges of applying AI technologies in RBQM; Gain insights into real-world examples of AI's impact on clinical trial risk management; Explore strategies for integrating AI into existing RBQM frameworks to improve decision-making and compliance.
-Learn how AI enhances collaboration across clinical trial stakeholders and supports more proactive risk-based strategies.
+Recognize the key benefits and challenges of applying AI technologies in RBQM; Identify insights into real-world examples of AI's impact on clinical trial risk management; Discuss strategies for integrating AI into existing RBQM frameworks to improve decision-making and compliance; Describe how AI enhances collaboration across clinical trial stakeholders and supports more proactive risk-based strategies.

 Chair